mikemwang/sunburst/README.md

 # Todos
 - Refactor code for better efficency (had to get it out quickly while I still had access to a large scale printer)
-- Put in comments soon before I froget why I did what I did
+- Put in comments soon before I forget why I did what I did
 - Revamp the interface so that the code can work with other types of data, not just words